App Volumes architecture

 Machine manager type: vCenter

 This configuration adds a vCenter to the App Volumes Manager as the machine manager.
-The App Volumes Packages and Writable Volumes disks are stored in the VMDK format to VMFS/NFS/VSAN storage connected to the vCenter and visible/accessible to the vSphere hosts managed by the vCenter.
+The App Volumes Packages and Writable Volumes disks are stored in VMDK format to VMFS/NFS/VSAN storage connected to the vCenter and visible/accessible to the vSphere hosts managed by the vCenter.

 Figure 7: Machine manager type: vCenter